Epistle of Ignatius to the Smyrnaeans

-The Epistle of Ignatius to the Smyrnaeans (often simply called Smyrnaeans) is an epistle from circa 110 A.D. attributed to Ignatius of Antioch, a second-century bishop of Antioch, addressed to the Early Christians in Smyrna.
+The Epistle of Ignatius to the Smyrnaeans (often simply called Smyrnaeans) is an epistle from circa 110 AD attributed to Ignatius of Antioch, a second-century bishop of Antioch, addressed to the early Christians in Smyrna.

 Composition

 Smyrnaeans is one of seven epistles attributed to Ignatius that are generally accepted as authentic.
-In 5th century, this collection was enlarged by spurious letters.
+In the fifth century, this collection was enlarged by spurious letters.

 It is clear that Smyrnaeans was written soon before the martyrdom of Ignatius, but it is uncertain when precisely this martyrdom occurred.
 Tradition places the martyrdom of Ignatius in the reign of Trajan, who was emperor of Rome from 98 to 117 AD.
 While many scholars accept the traditional dating of Ignatius' martyrdom under Trajan, others have argued for a somewhat later date.
-Richard Pervo dated Ignatius' death to 135-140 AD, and British classicist Timothy Barnes has argued for a date some time in the 140s AD.
+Richard Pervo dated Ignatius' death to 135–140 AD, and British classicist Timothy Barnes has argued for a date some time in the 140s AD.

 Content

 The epistle mentions the resurrection of Jesus: "Now, he suffered all these things for our sake, that we might be saved.
 And he truly suffered, even as he truly raised himself up; not as certain unbelievers say, that he suffered in semblance, they themselves only existing in semblance" (2:1a).
-The term translated "semblance" is the Greek work "dokein" (δοκεῖν, "to seem") from which the heresy of docetism got its name.
+The term translated "semblance" is the Greek word "dokein" (δοκεῖν, "to seem").
+This word is that from which the heresy of docetism (the heresy that the body of Jesus was merely a projected illusion) got its name.
 The primary purpose of the letter to the Smyrnaeans is to counter those who make the claims of docetism.